OneCDOnly/sherpa/README.md

 ./sherpa.sh Entware
 ```

-... will force **sherpa** to uninstall your existing Entware QPKG, then install a new one.
-Please note: Entware will be reverted back to default, and only the IPKGs required to support your installed **sherpa** apps will be installed.
+... will force **sherpa** to uninstall your existing Entware QPKG, then install a new one. **Note:** Entware will be reverted back to default, and only the IPKGs required to support your installed **sherpa** apps will be installed.
 All **sherpa** installed applications will be restarted afterward.

 3) **sherpa** is incompatible with Optware-NG as it's missing a few required packages.

+4) All the latest issues can be seen on GitHub: [https://github.com/OneCDOnly/sherpa/issues](https://github.com/OneCDOnly/sherpa/issues)

 ---
 ## Problems?

 This will happen from time-to-time as the environment changes.
-If it's not shown above in '**Known issues**' then you may have found something new, so please add to this thread with the details of the problem you encountered.
+If it's not shown above in '**Known issues**' then you may have found something new, so please add to [this thread](https://forum.qnap.com/viewtopic.php?f=320&t=132373) with the details of the problem you encountered.
 Diagnose where you can and provide a solution if you're able.
 The functions in this script are a community effort. ;)

 Sometimes the debug log will be required.
 This is always created.
 You can view this with: